How to Visualize your Booking Funnel with Google AnalyticsDecember 10, 2018, Kyla Steeves

 Since it’s your goal for the latter to happen, you can design your booking process in a way that ensures there are more checkouts than abandoned carts.
 How?
 By using Google Analytics and Checkfront to understand what your guests tell you from their online behaviour during the booking journey.

-While Google Analytics helps you track and analyze website performance, you can get better insight into your conversion rate once you enable Ecommerce tracking.
+How Google Analytics helps businesses is by giving you a way to track and analyze website performance.
+But you can get better insight into your conversion rate once you enable Ecommerce tracking.
 Not only can you see transaction metrics, but with Checkfront, you can also visualize your booking funnel from start to finish.

 Based on the data you collect, you can then decide on a plan of action.
 For instance, you may find you need to shorten the booking process with fewer form fields.
 Or perhaps you’ll have to eliminate the extra fees you add right before checkout.
 All of this can be determined once you know where the majority of your guests change their mind when making a booking.